m040601/my-awesome-stars/README.md

 - [extrakto](https://github.com/laktak/extrakto) - tmux clipboard copy and output completions
 - [serenata-de-amor](https://github.com/okfn-brasil/serenata-de-amor) - 🕵 Artificial Intelligence for social control of public administration
 - [zotero-cli](https://github.com/jbaiter/zotero-cli) - Command-line interface for Zotero
-- [shortcut-sync](https://github.com/LukeSmithxyz/shortcut-sync) - Luke's Scripts for bash, ranger and qutebrowser synchronization
 - [HugoPhotoSwipe](https://github.com/GjjvdBurg/HugoPhotoSwipe) - Command-line tool for easy PhotoSwipe galleries in Hugo
 - [citation.vim](https://github.com/rafaqz/citation.vim) - Zotero and bibtex citations for Vim
 - [bridgy](https://github.com/snarfed/bridgy) - Bridgy pulls comments and likes from social networks back to your web site.
 You can also use it to publish your posts to those networks.
 - [IMAP_DMS](https://github.com/theomega/IMAP_DMS) - A Document Managment System (DMS) using an IMAP Server as storage and for querying.
-- [open-paperless](https://github.com/zhoubear/open-paperless) - Scan, index, and archive all of your paper documents
+- [open-paperless](https://github.com/zhoubear/open-paperless) - Scan, index, and archive all of your paper documents (acquired by Mayan EDMS)
 - [qb-scripts](https://github.com/peterjschroeder/qb-scripts) - Userscripts for qutebrowser
 - [pyzotero](https://github.com/urschrei/pyzotero) - A Python wrapper for the Zotero API
 - [qutebrowser-zotero](https://github.com/parchd-1/qutebrowser-zotero) - A userscript (in the future, maybe a plugin) to connecto qutebrowser to zotero standalone